yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Cell Styles

-- A cell style is a defined set of formatting characteristics, such as fonts and font sizes, number formats, cell borders, and cell shading.
+- A cell style is a `defined set of formatting characteristics`, such as fonts and font sizes, number formats, cell borders, and cell shading.
 To apply several formats in one step, and to make sure that cells have consistent formatting.

 #### Apply a cell style